Syllabus Edition

 • The public thought nurses were drunk and uncaring

-• Demanded that areas near patients be clean
+• Cleaning areas near patients

-The Impact of Florence Nightingale in Britain
+The impact of Florence Nightingale in Britain

 • Nightingale wrote Notes on Nursing (1859)